ad1tyat/betaflight/src/main/target/SITL/README.md

 ## SITL in Gazebo 9 with ArduCopterPlugin (running from docker)
 SITL (software in the loop) simulator allows you to run betaflight (at least this branch) without any hardware.
 Currently only tested on Ubuntu 18.04.5 LTS based on the docker image nvidia/cudagl:11.2.2-devel-ubuntu18.04.
 On top of this image, it was installed ROS Melodic Gazebo 9 and [this ArduCopter Plugin](https://github.com/SwiftGust/ardupilot_gazebo.git).
+You can find the image on [dockerhub](https://hub.docker.com/r/ricardodeazambuja/gazebo9_cudagl_sitl).

 ### Gazebo speed / precision
 Open the file `/home/sitl_user/ardupilot_gazebo/iris_arducopter_demo.world` and change `real_time_update_rate` to a value that fits your system.